Privacy Breach Notice Update, 4/6/2023.

 For added convenience, remote electrophysiology consultations via telehealth are available to select Nebraska communities.
 Telehealth services utilizes video conferencing that enables our electrophysiologists to provide consults and/or advise the local cardiologist in making decisions about the care provided to patients.
 A telehealth service means that a visit with the cardiologist at the distant site will happen by using special audiovisual equipment.
 This allows the patient to be seen in the local clinic without traveling a distance to see the specialist.

 Arrhythmias are another name for abnormal heart rhythms.
 They can slow down the blood flow the body requires, both in the heart and throughout the body’s organs.
 Arrhythmias can cause dizziness, palpitations, fainting, and, in some cases, a serious condition may exist.
-The Arrhythmia and Device Clinic of the Nebraska Heart Institute specializes in the diagnosis, treatment, and monitoring of patients with arrhythmias.
+The Arrhythmia and Device Clinic of the CHI Health Heart Institute specializes in the diagnosis, treatment, and monitoring of patients with arrhythmias.

-The Nebraska Heart Institute’s Outpatient Anticoagulation Clinic provides education, blood testing, and dosing instructions for patients taking anticoagulants (blood thinners).
+The CHI Health Heart Institute’s Outpatient Anticoagulation Clinic provides education, blood testing, and dosing instructions for patients taking anticoagulants (blood thinners).
 The clinic utilizes a “finger-stick” blood draw that provides lab results within seconds.
 Our team of experts includes specially trained nurses, advanced practice clinicians, and physicians who closely monitor and manage your medications.
 Our mission is to provide our patients continued monitoring of their anticoagulation treatment to ensure desired results and minimize adverse events.
 We are committed to providing quality clinical and educational services.